chrismarquezz/classlink-integration-demo/SETUP.md

 # Project Setup Guide

-This guide outlines the required steps to set up and deploy the ClassLink Integration Demonstrator project both locally and on AWS.
+This guide outlines the required steps to set up and deploy the ClassLink Integration Demo project both locally and on AWS.

 ---